felipesanches/AnotherWorld_VMTools/README.md

 ## Requirements

-- copy of Another World (Out Of This World) MSDOS version
+- Copy of Another World (Out Of This World) - MSDOS version
-- python version 3 installed
+- Python 3
-- pip installed (python 3 package installation system).
-Do verify this item for your plataform.

 ## Scripts Descriptions and Use

 The simples way to use this to get bytecode disasm (assuming you have a copy of the game files for MSDOS saved on the `msdos_release` directory) is to perform the following commands:

  > `./banks2resources.py msdos_release/memlist.bin resources/`

  > `./resources2romset.py resources/ romset/`

  > `./AWVM_trace.py romset/ disasm/`

 Below is a more detailed descriptioni of each individual script: